zaikaman/RogueAgent/README.md

 🔒 **Limit Order Intelligence**: Rogue doesn't just find opportunities—it determines optimal entry points.
 When a token is extended, it sets limit orders at key support levels and monitors the market, only activating when price reaches the ideal entry.

+📈 **Futures Trading**: Autonomous perpetual futures trading on Hyperliquid testnet with support for both LONG and SHORT positions, up to 50x leverage, and smart order management including trigger orders for stop-losses.

 🗣️ **Voice AI Interface**: Speak directly to Rogue using natural language.
 Ask about market conditions, specific tokens, or request custom analysis.

 ---